-The logo for Galen College of Nursing features a stylized white oil lamp on the left, with a flame at the top.
-To the right of the lamp, the word "GALEN" is written in large, bold, white, serif capital letters.
-Below "GALEN", the words "COLLEGE OF NURSING" are written in a smaller, white, serif capital font.
+The logo for Galen College of Nursing is displayed.
+It features a white, stylized oil lamp with a flame on the left, positioned above the word "GALEN" in a large, bold, serif font.
+Below "GALEN" is the text "COLLEGE OF NURSING" in a smaller, bold, serif font.
+The entire logo is set against a solid blue background.